iluwatar/java-design-patterns/collection-pipeline/README.md

 In each of these methods, the Collection Pipeline pattern is used to perform a series of operations on the collection of cars in a declarative manner, which improves readability and maintainability.

 ## When to Use the Collection Pipeline Pattern in Java

+The Collection Pipeline pattern is ideal for Java developers handling bulk data operations, including filtering, mapping, sorting, and reducing collections, particularly with Java 8+ Stream API.

+Use the Collection Pipeline pattern:

 * When you need to perform a series of transformations on a collection of data.
 * When you want to improve readability and maintainability of complex data processing code.